IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/chat_box.md

 if box == nil then error("chatBox not found") end

-box.sendMessage("Hey world") -- Sends a message to the global chat box.sendMessageToPlayer("Hey you", "Player644") -- Send a message only to one specific player
+box.sendMessage("Hey world") -- Sends a message to the global chat box.sendMessageToPlayer("Hey you", "Player644") -- Sends a message only to one specific player box.sendMessage("I'm breez", "breez") -- Sends a message with the prefix "[breez]"
 ```

 ## Scripts & Examples